Priyank-Vaghela/TechBot---A-Smart-WhatsApp-Bot/README.md

 * Age Calculater
 ---

-Note: TechBot is not affiliated with WhatsApp or using any API by WhatsApp.
+Note:
+TechBot is not supported, endorsed or affiliated in any manner by WhatsApp Inc. WhatsApp Messenger is a proprietary cross-platform Instant Messaging service for Smart-Phones that is owned and provided by WhatsApp Inc